 Black walnut is a bit of a controversial natural remedy.
 It is very effective for treating worms in humans and a variety of other animals, but walnut is also toxic to dogs.
 Accordingly, walnut is usually one of the last remedies owners should try, and it should probably only be used when all other treatments fail.
 Dosing your dog with black walnut requires very precise measurements, so consult with your vet before offering any to your dog.

 Pomegranate is widely recognized as a “superfood,” and it provides a wealth of health benefits.
 Additionally, it may be helpful in eliminating your pet’s worms.
 People prepare pomegranate in many different ways with hopes of treating worms, but it is probably best to simply mix some pomegranate seeds in with your dog’s food.

 Parsley water is usually prepared by adding an entire clump of parsley to 1 quart of boiling water.
 Allow the mixture to steep for about 10 minutes and strain the water into a glass jar (remove the parsley).
 Allow the solution to cool before administering it to your dog.
 Owners typically provide 1 tablespoon of the water for every 10 pounds of body weight to their dog every day until the worms are gone.

-It is always a good idea to employ sound hygiene practices with any pet, but it is even more important to do so when treating your dog for worms – especially if you are trying to use natural home remedies, which often take more time to work than conventional medications do.
+It is always a good idea to employ sound hygiene practices with any pet, but it is even more important to do so when treating your dog at home for worms – especially if you are trying to use natural deworming home remedies, which often take more time to work than conventional medications do.